berkkanrencber/MovieAppJetpackCompose/README.md

-# MovieApp 🎬
+# MovieAppJetpackCompose 🎬

-**MovieApp** is a mobile application developed for the Android platform using the Kotlin programming language.
+**MovieAppJetpackCompose** is a mobile application developed for the Android platform using the Kotlin programming language.
 This application provides users with information about popular, top-rated, currently showing, and upcoming movies.
 Users can search for movies, view movie details, and add movies to their favorites list.

 ## Features 📱